SainsburyWellcomeCentre/minimal-mistakes/_posts/2019-03-23-SampleSplitter.md

 toc: false
 ---

-It is now possible to image two or more brains at once with BakingTray and then split these up using the new StitchIt tool called "stitchit.sampleSplitter".
+It is now possible to image two or more brains at once with BakingTray and then split these up using the new StitchIt tool called `stitchit.sampleSplitter`.

 The approach simply involves mounting the brains close together and imaging a single large ROI.
 After stitching, stitchit.sampleSplitter automatically identifies the ROIs associated with each brain and turns these into new sub-directories.